polkadot-js/extension/README.md

 ## Dapp developers

 The actual in-depth technical breakdown is given in the next section for any dapp developer wishing to work with the raw objects injected into the window.
-However, convenience wrappers are provided that allows for any dapp to use this extension (or any other extension that conforms to the interface) without having to manage any additional info.
+However, convenience wrappers are provided that allow for any dapp to use this extension (or any other extension that conforms to the interface) without having to manage any additional info.

 The documentation for Dapp development is available [in the polkadot-js doc](https://polkadot.js.org/docs/extension).